Clinician-Scientist Training Program (CSTP) for Medical Students

 |Brian Applegate, PhD

 |Translational engineering||Translational research in optical engineering for head and neck imaging|

 |Translational engineering||Human-centered signal processing and machine intelligence focused on speech and spoken language processing|

 - Seminars (multiple per week)

 - Grand rounds (weekly)

 - Responsible conduct of research (once per trainee)

 - Career development workshops (every 2-3 months)

 - Hearing and Communication Neuroscience retreat on Catalina Island (annually)

-Medical student trainees in this program are supported by a paid stipend.
-The stipend amount is comparable to the NRSA pre-doctoral stipend.
-The majority of funding for the CSTP track for medical students is paid for by an R25 grant from the NIH-NIDCD with supplemental funds from the USC Caruso Department of Otolaryngology-Head and Neck Surgery.
-The stipend may be subject to federal and state taxes.
+Medical student trainees in this program are supported as full-time, paid employees.
+Payment is comparable to the NRSA pre-doctoral stipend.
+The majority of funding for the CSTP track for medical students is paid for by an R25 grant from the NIH-NIDCD with supplemental funds from the Keck School of Medicine of USC.
+Wages are subject to federal and state taxes.